yeti2006/spotilike-gui-windows-unmaintained-/README.md

 Thanks.

 ___
 (_huh what's that `SpotiLike 2.0` folder doing in the repo? nevermind about it.
-I attempted to create a gui version of this but I abandoned it because-_)
+I attempted to create a gui version of this but I abandoned it because-_) -->

+# SpotiLike 💚

+You can find instructions [here](https://yeti2006.github.io/SpotiLike/spotilike.html)